Resonance4K/SFR/README.md

 ~/SFR
 ```

-and we compile the program by running the provided makefile in a command prompt (after navigating to the above directory) with
+and we compile the program by running the provided makefile in a command prompt or terminal (after navigating to the above directory) with

 ```
 make build